You know those days when nothing seems to go right?

 Over time I’ve learned that in order to do my best work, I can’t do only work.

-Over time I’ve learned that while feeling sorry myself will get me no where, cutting myself some slack will go a long way in helping me grow.
+Over time I’ve learned that while feeling sorry for myself will get me nowhere, cutting myself some slack will go a long way in helping me grow.

-Having guilt about being emotional has got to stop.
-There is no way that we’re all going to embark on this journey of building our businesses without mountains to climb and disasters to avert.
-So we have to be OK with that.
-We have to give ourselves a break, we have to stop judging ourselves unfairly.
+There is no way that you’re going to embark on this journey of building and growing your business without mountains to climb and disasters to avert.
+So you have to be OK with that.

-The life we have all chosen to lead is one if uncertainty and questions, rethinking and revising, wondering and trying.
+The life we have all chosen to lead as business owners is one of uncertainty and questions, rethinking and revising, wondering and trying.
 Not everything we do is going to work.
 Not everything we do is going to be right.